 Disability Requirements: Applicants must be under the care of a physician, be frail elderly, disabled or chronically ill, and must require hands-on assistance with at least one activity of daily living.
 One must be at-risk of placement in a nursing home if care cannot be delivered to the home.
 In other words, applicants must have a demonstrated need for an institutional level of care to enroll in MPAC.

-In terms of assets, excluding the equity value of the home (limited to $595,000 in 2020), home furnishings, a vehicle, a burial plot, and other personal items, Maryland allows individuals to retain countable assets valued up to $2,500.
-This figure is slightly higher than in most states.
-Please note that for those who qualify via SSI, the asset limit is lower at $2,000.
+In terms of assets, excluding the equity value of the home (limited to $636,000 in 2022), home furnishings, a vehicle, a burial plot, and other personal items, Maryland allows individuals to retain countable assets valued up to $2,500.
+Couples can retain $3,000 of their assets.

 Persons uncertain about their financial eligibility should contact a planning professional before filling out an application for Medicaid.